cozy/cozy-stack/docs/mango.md

 }
 ```

-If there is less than 100 results, the response `next` field will be undefined and there is nothing more to do.
-If there is more than 100 events for this month, we have a `limit` & `next`.
+If there is less than 100 events, the response `next` field will be false and there is nothing more to do.
+If there is more than 100 events for this month, we have a `next=true` in the response.

 To keep iterating, we can take the date from the last item we received in the results and use it as next request $gte